alkeshka/MigrationPluginExtended/CustomChanges.md

     - Added the code to handle empty last and first name, zipcode, city and street [ Lines 518 - 534 ]
     - Added the constructor parameter for Salutation Lookup
+    - Updated the if condition to skip the countryStateId 0 [ Lines 686 - 695 ]

 ## ShopwareConverter.php